VTech PreComputer 1000

-The VTech Precomputer 1000 is an electronic learning aid for ages 9 and above manufactured by VTech and released in 1988 (USA) and 1989 (Europe).
-It contains a dot matrix LCD screen, and a standard size keyboard.
-It features a number of activities, including trivia on science, history and general knowledge.
+The VTech PreComputer 1000 is an electronic learning aid designed for children aged 9 and above.
+Manufactured by VTech, it was released on August 21, 1988, in the United States and in 1989 in Europe.
+The device features a dot matrix LCD screen and a standard-sized keyboard.
+It offers a variety of educational activities, including trivia games focused on science, history, and general knowledge.